Kopassus: Conducted Training

-The basic training is the same as other Kopassus soldiers (2.5 months), Command School (7 months) plus other courses such as Jungle Warfare, Close Combat, Special combat school and Climber, but after that the candidates of combat-intelligence is educated more specifically for the education of "Sandhi Yudha" in the "Pusdiklatassus" located in Batujajar whose education materials are tailored towards intelligence operations and supporting knowledge for intelligence functions in the field of operations such as disguise, navigation, martial arts, self-defense, Special tools of intelligence and others.
+The basic training is the same as other Kopassus operators (2.5 months), Command School (7 months) plus other courses such as Jungle Warfare, Close Combat, Special combat school and mountain climbing, but after that the candidates of combat-intelligence is educated more specifically for the education of "Sandhi Yudha" in the "Pusdiklatassus" located in Batujajar whose education materials are tailored towards intelligence operations and supporting knowledge for intelligence functions in the field of operations such as disguise, navigation, martial arts, self-defense, Special tools of intelligence and others.
 Even some selected personnel from this Group are sent abroad to schools of Military Intelligence Education such as those based in the United States, Germany, Britain and even Israel.
-Among all types of soldiers in "Kopassus", the most specific form of education and training is the Group 3 / Sandhi Yudha combat intelligence unit.
+Among all types of soldiers in "Kopassus", the most specific form of education and training is for those assigned to the 71st Sandhi Yudha combat intelligence unit.